 - FAGGI Vico (a cura di) (1970) Sandro Pertini: sei condanne due evasioni.
 Mondadori, Milano.

 - GALZERANO Giuseppe (1988) Gaetano Bresci : la vita, l'attentato, il processo e la morte del regicida anarchico.
-Galzerano editore -Atti e memorie del popolo - Casalvelino Scalo (Salerno). tel. e fax: 0974.62028
+Galzerano editore -Atti e memorie del popolo - Casalvelino Scalo (Salerno).
+Tel/fax: 0974.62028 web: http://galzeranoeditore.blogspot.it e-mail: firstname.lastname@example.org

 - GHINI Celso, DAL PONT Adriano (1971) Antifascisti al confino 1926-1943.
 Editori Riuniti, Roma.